For educators, districts and states, resources on online teaching, district planning, students with disabilities, school counseling and more.

 Helping teachers and students make the switch to remote learning, from Microsoft

-Strategies for e-learning, a March 17 webinar from the State Educational Technology Directors Association
+Strategies for e-learning webinar recording from the State Educational Technology Directors Association (recorded on March 17)

 Information on How to Create an Online Classroom from Stanford University.